jasuperior/smpl/README.md

     world
     */

+Also keep in mind that whitespace is a character, in fact, it even has its own secret character class `$var:whitespace`.
+You'll probably never have a good reason to use the class, which is why it's not written in the pattern class section, but, why this is important is because when doing repeats, and empty `()` or the equivalent `( )` are valid delimiters.
 ### Transform Context
 When a pattern template has been matched against, the result is applied to the context of your transform function.
 It can be accessed via the `this` keyword or by simply calling the name of your variables directly within the context.
 The syntax used within the context of your transform is javascript.
 Any value you wish to replace with your match, you would return from the context.
 A transform context is also denoted using the `{}` curly braces.